Data Analytics for SaaS Companies: A Case Study of Sage

 Before launching a new software product or feature, Sage thoroughly analyzes the market conditions and its target audience data.
 This way, the company doesn’t waste resources on a solution that doesn’t address current customer needs.
 Modern data science tools allow businesses to access data quickly—even in real-time—which makes it easier to test the success of different strategies.

-Data can also inform pricing and marketing strategies.
+Data can also inform pricing and SaaS marketing strategies.
 Another useful tool for SaaS businesses is predictive analytics.
 Companies like Sage use it to identify new revenue opportunities, forecast future trends, and respond timely to market changes.

 Process Streamlining and Optimization